matcha-time/API/crates/mms-api/README.md

   - Sends verification email to the user
   - **Errors:**
-    - `400 Bad Request` - Validation error (invalid email, password, or username format)
+    - `400 Bad Request`:
-    - `409 Conflict` - User already exists (duplicate email or username)
+      - "Email cannot be empty"
+      - "Invalid email format"
+      - "Password must be at least 8 characters long"
+      - "Password must be at most 128 characters long"
+      - "Password must contain at least one letter and one number"
+      - "Username cannot be empty"
+      - "Username must be at least 3 characters long"
+      - "Username must be at most 30 characters long"
+      - "Username can only contain letters, numbers, underscores, and hyphens"
+    - `409 Conflict`:
+      - "Registration failed.
+This username or email may already be in use."
-    - `500 Internal Server Error` - Server error
+    - `500 Internal Server Error`:
+      - "An internal error occurred.
+Please try again later." (database or bcrypt error)
   - **Rate Limit:** 5 req/s (Auth tier)

 - `POST /v1/users/login` - Login with email and password